Why Are There So Many Cyberattacks?

 Look at these statistics:

-- the cost of breaches in 2021 is near $6 trillion worldwide
+- the cost of breaches so far in 2023 is near $8 trillion worldwide

 And if you’d like a live view of cyberattacks, take a look at the FireEye Cyber Threat Map.

 But the question remains – Why are there so many Cyberattacks?